Written by: Dr. Natalie Cekleniak, a board certified reproductive endocrinologist at CCRM | IRMS.

 From viral Tiktok videos to well-meaning tips from friends and family, there’s no shortage of information on how to get pregnant.
 While the advice may be delivered with the best intentions, many myths and misinformation about conception continue to circulate and it can often be difficult to separate fact from fiction.

-CCRM Fertility expert Dr. Stephanie Dahl breaks down five common myths and misconceptions about getting pregnant and what the science actually shows us:
+CCRM Fertility expert Dr. Natalie Cekleniak breaks down six common myths and misconceptions about getting pregnant and what the science actually shows us:

 Sperm are excellent swimmers.
 They can swim up toward a waiting egg no matter what position you’re in.
 In fact, seconds after ejaculation, sperm are already in the cervical canal.
 There’s no evidence that indicates sex position matters.
 This goes for keeping your legs up in the air after intercourse.
 There’s no harm in doing it, but sperm will head to the right place regardless.